nus-cs2113-AY2122S1/tp/docs/team/leeyikai.md

 ### Contributions to team-based tasks
 I contributed in these areas for team-based tasks

-1. Code enhancements: I ensured that the code that people were requesting to merge in were neat and I recommended multiple ways for the code to be neatened such as removing magic numbers/strings.
+1. Code enhancements: I ensured that the code that people were requesting to merge in were neat, and I recommended multiple ways for the code to be neatened such as removing magic numbers/strings.

 ### Review/Mentoring Contributions
 I contributed in review/mentoring in these areas